juanibiapina/resume/resume.md

 Accomplishments:

 - Designed a content protection microservice that integrates with 3 third party APIs
 - Participated on hiring interviews for most people hired in the Porto Alegre office
-- Started an initiative to gather video encoding metrics and better understand our system
+- Started an observability initiative to gather video encoding metrics and better understand our system
 - Helped shape the office culture
 - Mentored less experienced developers